sirkon/mad/testdata/metric.md

 these are queries for unique users who published stories in a day

-* for all countries and vesions
+* per all countries and vesions
 ```sql
 SELECT
     $Date AS date,